Differences Between Java Vector vs ArrayList

 |Interface||Vector Uses Iterator and Enumeration interface||ArrayList Uses Iterator interface|

 |Performance||Vector is slow when compared to ArrayList because it is synchronized||ArrayList is fast because of non-synchronization|

 |Introduced in||Introduced in JDK 1.0 version||Introduced in JDK 1.2 version|

 |Set Increment Size||Vector defines the increment size||ArrayList does not define the increment size|

-Java vector vs ArrayList both are having advantages and disadvantages.
+Java vector vs ArrayList both is having advantages and disadvantages.
 Both are very successful in the market.
-ArrayList is the recent once if we compare with Vector.
+ArrayList is the recent once if we compare it with Vector.
 ArrayList is preferred if you do not need synchronization.
-When using Vector or ArrayList always try to initialize the largest capacity that your program will need, because expanding the array is costly.
+When using Vector or ArrayList, always try to initialize the largest capacity that your program will need because expanding the array is costly.

 This is a guide to Java Vector vs ArrayList.Here we also discuss their meaning head to head Comparison, key differences, along with infographics and comparison table.
 You may also look at the following articles to learn more –